 Top Climate Change Risks: Heat, Precipitation, Fire

-Learn how climate change is affecting people and real estate in Texas.
+Use this page to learn how climate change is affecting people in Texas.

-Of the top cities in Texas, the city with the highest overall climate risk to real estate properties is San Antonio.
-The city with the lowest overall risk is El Paso.
+Of these top cities in Texas, the city with the highest overall risk is Houston.
+The city with the lowest overall risk is Laredo.

 Among the lower 48 states, Texas's highest ranking is #4 for heat risk.